-Last month I shared how to make your own herbal shampoo bars and wow – they were a hit!
-I am so amazed at the interest in simple, natural hair care!
+A while back I shared how to make your own herbal shampoo bars, and wow – they were a hit!
+I am so amazed at the interest in simple, natural products!

-However, some of you were leery on using lye, and hesitant on the soap making process as a whole.
+However, some of you were cautious about using lye and hesitant about the soap-making process as a whole.

 I totally understand!

-It took me quite a while to be confident in my skills of making soap and shampoo bars before I was ready to share with others.
-Even now I am very particular with my measurements and handling of raw soap.
+It took me quite a while to be confident in making soap and shampoo bars before I was ready to share with others.
+Even now, I am very particular with my measurements and handling of raw soap.

 I will state up front that this particular homemade shampoo does not work very well for my hair type, nor did the previous liquid shampoo I tried.

 Homemade shampoo isn’t any different.
-There are formulas for “normal” hair, “oily” hair and “dry” hair.
+There are formulas for normal hair, oily hair, curly hair, fine hair, frizzy hair, color-treated hair, and dry hair.
 We are all created differently with a variety of skin and hair types, and that is a beautiful thing!

-So regardless of your hair type, it doesn’t hurt to give this recipe a try if you’re trying to go a more natural route.
+So regardless of your hair type, use this recipe as a starting point if you want a natural option.
 You never know – this shampoo may work really well for you!

-The whole process of making your own herbal shampoo takes just a few minutes of hands-on, plus a few minutes of rest in between steps.
-You’ll have your own homemade shampoo ready in no time!
+The whole process of making your own herbal shampoo takes just a few minutes of hands-on time, plus the steeping time for the herbs.
+You’ll have your own homemade natural shampoo ready in no time!

-- 2 Tbsp dried herbs (see additional recipe tips below)
+- 2 Tbsp dried herbs (see suggestions below)

 - 1 cup hot water